faister/iot-workshop/README.md

 Please make sure to complete the following prerequisites prior to coming to the workshop
 - [Install](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) PuTTY (Windows users only)
-- [Download](https://github.com/Azure/azure-iot-sdk-csharp/releases) Azure IoT Device Explorer (sorry non-windows users, a X-plat tool is coming soon!)
+- [Download](https://github.com/Azure/azure-iot-sdk-csharp/releases) Azure IoT Device Explorer (Windows only) or [Install](https://github.com/Azure/azure-iot-sdks/blob/mvp_summit/doc/manage_iot_hub.md#iothub-explorer) a command line utility
 - [Activate](https://azure.microsoft.com/en-au/offers/ms-azr-0044p/) a free trial Azure subscription and familiarise yourself with the [Azure Portal](https://portal.azure.com/).
 Spin up a linux VM, SSH in, resize it and don't forget to tear it or shut it down.
 Explore how to use keyboard shortcuts - they save time!
 - [Download](http://TBC) the slides for your reference